 The National Advisory Council (NAC) advises the Administrator on all aspects of emergency management, including preparedness, protection, response, recovery, and mitigation for natural disasters, acts of terrorism and other manmade disasters.

-The next National Advisory Council meeting will be Oct.
-25-26, 2022.
+The next National Advisory Council meeting will occur in the Fall of 2023.
 Public participation will be virtual.

 Please follow this link for additional information about previous NAC meetings.

 The NAC consists of up to 40 members appointed by and serving at the pleasure of the Administrator as Representatives, Special Government Employees (SGEs), or Ex Officio.
 To the extent practical, members are geographically diverse and represent a substantive cross-section of officials, emergency managers, and emergency response providers from state, local, tribal and territorial governments, the private sector and nongovernmental organizations.

 The Administrator appoints NAC members to three-year terms, with approximately one-third expiring each year.
 NAC members may apply to serve a consecutive three-year term.

 The Administrator is pleased to include the following individuals on the FEMA National Advisory Council.